Return to Strategic Plan main page

 5.8 Pursue any opportunities to support the preservation and restoration of Stonehurst and Molly’s Reach.

-Discussions with the current owners of Stonehurt are on-going.
+Discussions with the current owners of Stonehurst are on-going.

 In Progress